osuosl/timesync-frontend-flask/README.md

 | `SECRET_KEY`   | The secret encryption key used to encrypt sessions.
 Make sure that it's hard to guess |
 | `TIMESYNC_URL` | The URL of the TimeSync server that this app will use     |

-Note: If you are only intending to run the app in a development environment, you do not need to change the default `TIMESYNC_URL` in config.py.
+Note: If you are only intending to run the app in a development environment with Docker, you do not need to change the default `TIMESYNC_URL` in config.py.
 For a full list of configuration options, check out the documentation

 ## Development